shladdergoo/devops/vsts/task-group/update-build-number/ReadMe.md

 - versionElement: The path to the xml node whose value contains the major/minor version.
 Defaults to Project.PropertyGroup.AssemblyVersion
 - buildRevision: The build variable used to store the current revision number for the build defintion.
 Defaults to $(buildRevision).
 If a different variable is used then additional changes will be required in the inline scripts for the 2 tasks.

+The build definition should set 'Allow Scripts to Access OAuth Token'.

 Updating the build number requires the build service account to have Edit Build Definition permissions for the current build definition.